deitrr/vspace/docs/help.rst

 ==============
 The template files are nearly identical to standard ``VPLanet`` input files except that they should not include the parameters to be varied.
+[Note: I don't think this is true.
+I wrote the vspace code to cross reference all options between in src/*.in files and the vspace input file.
+Is there an error that occurs when your vplanet files contain the parameters to be varied? -RD]